ttpsiony/F2E_payment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is F2E side project and access with tailwindcss and formik library.
+This is F2E side project and access to tailwindcss and formik library.

 ## Reference